andregao/angel-tree-react/README.md

 ### Data Stream Processors - Lambda Functions

-- Change directory to each of these folders: _aggregate-children_, _aggregate-donations_, _aggregate-waitlist_, and run:
+- Change directory to each of these folders: _aws/aggregate-children_, _aws/aggregate-donations_, _aws/aggregate-waitlist_, and run:

   > npm run init

   _Again you can leave things at default just make sure region code matches all previous entries_

-- Change directory to _email-to-admins_ folder and run:
+- Change directory to _aws/email-to-admins_ folder and run:

   > npm run init